ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

        - If "The DGT webservice endpoint is not set.
 Please ask your support team to check the configuration." is shown, the URL of the DGT webservice endpoint is not set.
 Please contact your support.
-        The URL should be set in the common settings.php file on the server.
+        The URL should be set in the settings.common.php file on the server.

        - If "The local connector credentials are not set.
 Please contact CEM support." is shown, the credentials of the Drupal endpoint have not been